Antifa (United States): Analyses and studies

 Questions on how effective antifa is, and whether it is a reasonable response, have been raised and discussed by news media.

-In relation to the events of the Unite the Right rally, a 2018 study conducted by professor of criminology Gary LaFree on the link between antifa and terrorism concluded that "while the events share many characteristics of terrorist attacks", the actions by antifa supporters during this event "do not include all of the elements of terrorism required by the GTD".
-Whereas it fulfilled the requirements of an action led by "sub-national actors" with "violence or threat of violence", it lacked in particular the "intentionality of the incident", that is the "result of a conscious calculation on the part of the perpetrators".
-LaFree also questioned "whether antifa can be considered to constitute a 'group' at this point in time" and stressed "how complicated it is to distinguish terrorism from other forms of illegal violence" such as those by antifa supporters.
+In a 2018 article titled "Is Antifa a Terrorist Group?", professor of criminology and terrorism researcher Gary LaFree analysed the actions of counter protesters during the events of the Unite the Right rally in the context of the Global Terrorism Database (GTD) guidelines.
+He concluded that "at this point in time antifa does not constitute a group and based on my application of the GTD coding rules, the actions of counter protesters in Charlottesville in 2017 does not constitute a terrorist attack."
+He particularly noted that, despite the incident seeming to meet some of the requirements to classify as an act of terrorism, such as the acts involving only "non-state actors" and being aimed at attaining a political goal, it did not meet the main requirement, namely intentionality; LaFree wrote, "it appears that in the Charlottesville case the antifa supporters were mostly responding to the actions of the marchers", rather than instigating the violence, and that there was no evidence of a coordinated attack or even that the counter protesters had come to the rally with the intention of committing violence.
+He also noted "the GTD team does not typically include as terrorism events where two opposing sides are locked in confrontation—even if it turns violent."

 Although President Trump said in September 2025 that "the radicals on the left are the problem" with political violence, (Note: For the quote, see Sanger, David (2025).
 "Trump Downplays Violence on the Right and Says the Left Is the Problem") cumulatively over decades most extremist killings in the U.S. have been caused by right-wing perpetrators.
 (Note: For the analysis of a 2025 study by the Cato Institute, see Schneid, Rebecca (2025).
 "Trump Called for a Crackdown on the 'Radical Left.'
 But Right-Wing Extremists Are Responsible for More Political Violence" For the study dataset, see Nowrasteh, Alex (2025).
 "Politically Motivated Violence Is Rare in the United States" Table 2.)
 From 2022 through 2024, all 61 political killings were committed by right-wing extremists.
 (Note: For the studies by the Anti-Defamation League for those years, see: